markqvist/Sideband/README.md

 If you want to help develop this program, get in touch.

-For downloadable APK files for your device, [go here](https://unsigned.io/sideband).

 ## How do I get started?

 You can download a pre-compiled APK for your device on the [latest release](https://github.com/markqvist/Sideband/releases/latest) page.